 Stefanie’s research and interest areas include chronic disease management, physical activity promotion, and access to healthy foods particularly as it relates to employee wellness.
 Stefanie is a Greensboro native and enjoys spending time with her husband, Jeff; 3 children, Gracie, Lila, and Jett; dogs, Lucy, and Frank; and cat, Bolt.

 HealthyUNCG Graduate Assistants

-Scarlett is a first year graduate student in the Masters of Public Health program at the University of North Carolina at Greensboro.
+Scarlett is a second year graduate student in the Masters of Public Health program at the University of North Carolina at Greensboro.
 Scarlett completed her Bachelor of Science in Exercise Science with a minor in Health at Winthrop University.
 During her time at Winthrop, Scarlett was the Exercise Science Club vice president, the vice president of the Winthrop Recreation Advisory Council, and a member of the Exercise Science Honors Fraternity.
 Scarlett completed a 560 hour internship with the University of South Carolina in their Campus Wellness program.
 After graduation, Scarlett worked as a traveling exercise physiologist where she conducted annual stress tests for firefighters, police, and other first responder teams.
 Scarlett enjoys reaching out to others about the benefits of a healthy lifestyle and how proper exercise and nutrition can contribute to overall personal happiness and well-being.
 Outside of her professional career, Scarlett enjoys backpacking, camping, weightlifting, and catching up with old friends.